-You may be able to resolve a dispute that you have with a company in Ireland using alternative dispute resolution.
+You may be able to resolve a dispute that you have with a company using alternative dispute resolution.
 This document describes what alternative dispute resolution is and how it might be useful to Irish consumers.

 Many professions are involved in home improvements, here you will find information on the various organisations that deal with trades and professions involved in home building or home improvements in Ireland.

 ComReg deals with unresolved complaints about telecommunications or postal services.
 Find out how and when to make a complaint.

 The vast majority of taxi, hackney or limousine drivers operate safe, efficient services.
 Find out how to make a complaint about bad service.

 The Financial Services and Pensions Ombudsman ensures that unresolved complaints from customers of financial service providers are investigated, mediated and adjudicated fairly.
 Find out more about the Financial Services and Pensions Ombudsman.